rust-lang/reference/src/items/static-items.md

 * The type must have the `Sync` trait bound to allow thread-safe access.
 * Constants cannot refer to statics.

+The initializer expression must be omitted in an [external block], and must be provided for free static items.

 ## Mutable statics